inspace/join.py/README.md

 - [ ] ignore commented out lines

 ###Requirements
 So far this has only been tested with Python 2.7.
-It should work with other versions but you will need to install the argparse module that comes with 2.7 by default.
+It should work with older versions but you will need to install the argparse module that comes with 2.7 by default.
 This is usually easy to do with "sudo pip install argparse" or "sudo easy_install argparse".

 ###All Options